an-sh/chat-service/README.md

 NODE_DEBUG=ChatService`.
 The library is using bluebird `^3.0.0` promises implementation, so to enable long stack traces use `export BLUEBIRD_DEBUG=1`.
-It is highly recommended to use promise versions of APIs for hooks and `ChatServiceError` subclasses for hook errors.
+It is highly recommended to use promise versions of APIs for hooks and `ChatServiceError` subclasses for returning hooks custom errors.

 ## API